 Good governance includes the Board considering the company’s impact on society, the community and the environment.
-The Company is considering the development of a formal Corporate Social Responsibility policy, so this may be integrated into its strategy to create long term value and reduce risk to shareholders and other stakeholders.
 The Company’s responsibilities to stakeholders including staff, suppliers, customers and wider society are also recognised.
 The environmental impact of the Company’s activities is carefully considered and the maintenance of high environmental standards is a key priority.

 The Board seek regular informal contact with all staff so as to understand any issues more directly.
 The Board also takes opportunities when available to meet directly with customers and suppliers as well as attending trade shows so as to further develop awareness of the Company’s sphere of relationship and influence.